ericmaster/ericmaster.github.io/src/pages/posts/installing-self-managed-gitlab-instance-debian-12.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: "Installing a Self-managed Gitlab Instance on Your Server (Debian 12)"
 pubDate: 2025-03-06
+author: Eric Aguayo
+title: Installing a Self-managed Gitlab Instance on Your Server (Debian 12)
+published: true
+tags:
+  - git
+  - gitlab
+  - self-hosted
+slug: installing-self-managed-gitlab-instance-debian-12
+image:
+  url: /assets/images/installing-gitlab.jpg
+  alt: The gitlab logo.
-description: "When working with development tools, having a place to store and manage your code is essential.
+description: When working with development tools, having a place to store and manage your code is essential.
 While many cloud-based services are available, a self-hosted solution offers greater control over versioning and CI/CD pipelines.
-You can achieve this by setting up your own GitLab server, providing full ownership and customization of your repositories and workflows."
+You can achieve this by setting up your own GitLab server, providing full ownership and customization of your repositories and workflows.
-author: "Eric Aguayo"
-image:
-  url: "/assets/images/installing-gitlab.jpg"
-  alt: "The gitlab logo."
-tags: ["git", "gitlab", "self-hosted"]
-published: true
 ---
 ## Introduction

 If you are reading this, you are probably already familiar with GitLab, and probably already have an account in [GitLab Cloud Service](https://www.gitlab.com) or a similar cloud service.
 If this is not the case, no worries I will briefly explain what GitLab is and why you may want to self-host your own instance.